syndesisio/syndesis-ui/README.md

 In a separate tab, you might want to run unit tests and lint checks as you code.
 See below for more information on how to do that.

 ### Day-to-Day Workflow
+Everyone's workflow is different on a day-to-day basis, so these are mostly to give you an idea of what a normal workflow might look like:

 ```bash
 # Start up Minishift